sjang1594/sjang1594.github.io/_posts/study/Algorithms/2024-03-09-UnionFind.md

 ![Disjoint-Set](../../../assets/img/photo/3-09-2024/disjointSet.png)

-Let's look at the the UnionFind in Code
+Let's look at the the UnionFind in Code.
+There are several different

 ```cpp
 int root[max_size];